FrancesCoronel/personal-website-v3/_posts/2015-05-17-fullstack-foundations-week-1.md

 Basically.

-**Anyhow**, I’m starting to realize that when Fullstack says “intensive introductory course”, they actually do mean an **intensive introductory course**.
+**Anyhow**, I’m starting to realize that when Fullstack says "intensive introductory course", they actually do mean an **intensive introductory course**.

 Now I’m a CS major.
 A senior now too, technically speaking!
 Yet already